guillerplazas/Computer-Architecture-Simulation/README.md

 # Computer-Architecture-Simulation
 Class project dedicated to develop and optimize a particle simulation in C++.
 The program has been implemented in an aos and soa version.

-The program will take the following parameters for its correct execution:
+The program will take the following parameters for its correct execution:<br/>

  num_objects: integer number, greater or equal than 0, indicating the number of objects that will be simulated.
  num_iterations: integer number, greater or equal than 0, indicating the number of iterations (time steps) that will be simulated.